klaytn/klaytn-docs/docs/bapp/json-rpc/sending-transactions.md

 # Sending Transactions <a id="sending-transactions"></a>

-This page gives an explaination about how to send transactions using JSON-RPC APIs.
+This page gives an explanation about how to send transactions using JSON-RPC APIs.

 ## Legacy Transactions <a id="legacy-transactions"></a>